korotetskiy/Cloud_DevOps__Kharkiv_2022/Virtualization and Cloud Basic (Azure)/README.md

 1. Create a separate resource group and deploy azure storage account<img src="https://github.com/korotetskiy/img/blob/main/azure2-1.png"></br>
 2. Create a container with the name “tfstate” and remember the name "tfstate"  use portal settings.
 In this storage account you will be store your tf state file<img src="https://github.com/korotetskiy/img/blob/main/azure2-2.png"> </h3>
 <h3>Terraform preparation</br>
-1. Create another repo to store devops code
+1. Create another repo to store devops code</br>
-2. Create a folder terraform
+2. Create a folder terraform</br>
-3. Add app service implementation - https://learn.microsoft.com/en-us/azure/app-service/provision-resource-terraform
+3. Add app service implementation</br> - https://learn.microsoft.com/en-us/azure/app-service/provision-resource-terraform
-4. Integrate application insights with app service
+4. Integrate application insights with app service</br>
-5. Updated backend “azurerm” according to the guide - https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli
+5. Updated backend "azurerm" according to the guide - https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli  </br>
-6. Run az login or Connect-AzAccount to connect the azure subscription from your local
+6. Run az login or Connect-AzAccount to connect the azure subscription from your local</br>
-7. Run terraform apply to deploy infrastructure Important note: Use only freshest version of tf module like https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/windows_web_app
+7. Run terraform apply to deploy infrastructure </br>
+Important note: Use only freshest version of tf module like https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/windows_web_app
-Important note: Don’t forget to destroy your application once completed Create a terraform pipeline
+Important note: Don’t forget to destroy your application once completed Create a terraform pipeline</br>
 1. Create a yaml pipeline with the following steps: terraform install, terraform init, terraform plan/apply.
 Plan is an optional one
 2. Inside yaml pipeline add trigger to main branch.
 The scenario – when main is updated, pipeline should run automatically - https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/trigger?view=azure-pipelines
 3. Added 3 steps – terraform install, terraform init, terraform plan/apply.
 Plan is an optional one.
 You may add it as 4th step